 Human skin gadfly

-In appearance, the insect is similar to the bee, but it has fewer bristles and more hairs.
-The female embeds her eggs in the skin of humans and livestock, attaching them to such vectors as mosquitoes and flies.
+The insect is similar to the bee in appearance, but it has fewer bristles and more hairs.
+The female embeds her eggs in the skin of humans and livestock, attaching them to vectors such as mosquitoes and flies.
 Once on the body, the larvae feel warmth and hatch, then penetrate the skin and develop there.

 The Asian giant hornet